minispooner/Publications/ThinkingLikeARedTeamer.md

 **July 2022**
 - goes over activist history and involvement in world governments and culture.
 Their motivations, their leadership.
 - Politically left book on hacker activist group history and motivations - not very many TTPs or valuable learning.
+- repeating TTPs across targets can identify you

 ## The Art of War _by Sun Tzu_
 **July 2022**